 In statecharts, states can be organized hierarchically.

-A guard is a sort of to a transition, in a way it stops a transition from happening if some condition is not true.
+A guard is a sort of pre condition to a transition, in a way it stops a transition from happening if some condition is not true.